-In sum, ecclesiastical institutions received considerable amounts of capital through donations, dowries or pious foundations that they subsequently lent via censos.
-They came to dominate the mortgage market, representing 72 per cent of the capital lent in the mid-18th century.
-This dominant position was certainly unmatched in Europe.
-Studies on France, The Netherlands or England do not show such a large share of ecclesiastical institutions in long-term credit.
+In sum, ecclesiastical institutions received considerable amount of capital through donations, dowries, or pious foundations that they subsequently lent via censos.
+They came to dominate the mortgage market, representing 72 per cent of the capital lent in the mideighteenth century.
+This dominant position was certainly without equivalent in Europe.
+Studies on France, the Netherlands, or England do not show such a large share of ecclesiastical institutions in long-term credit.

-3. INTERREGIONAL FLOWS OF CAPITAL AND INFORMATION WITHIN A NATIONALLY INTEGRATED ORDER
+3. THE THERESIAN CARMELITE ORDER: A CASE STUDY OF INTERREGIONAL FLOWS OF CAPITAL AND INFORMATION

-In this section, I will further explore the credit operations of ecclesiastical institutions at this time via the detailed analysis of a single order, the Congregation of Spain of the Theresian Carmelite Order, a Spanish order established during the Counter-Reformation.
+In this section, I will further explore the credit operations of ecclesiastical institutions at this time, via the detailed analysis of a single order, the Congregation of Spain of the Theresian Carmelite Order, a Spanish order established during the Counter-Reformation.
 There are good reasons for this kind of case study.
 As mentioned earlier, a vast number of studies show the contribution of ecclesiastical institutions in long-term local credit markets.
-Such research is extremely valuable, but these studies all analyse particular institutions as isolated cases.
-They therefore do not show the way in which an entire religious order functioned in terms of providing credit including the different convents, monasteries and other local institutions and are thus partial if one studies market integration.
-In this respect, the Congregation of Spain of the Theresian Carmelites developed a highly sophisticated three-tier system, divided between local convents, provincial houses and, at its centre, the General Curia.
-In Madrid, the General Curia, located in the convent of San Hermenegildo, ruled the entire Congregation.
-Each province of the Congregation was then ruled by a provincial house,